Our Mission

 What are the qualifications of a 222 mentor?

-222 Mentors are experienced leaders – business, professions, academia, ministry, nonprofit – with a deep love for Kingdom work.
+222 Mentors are experienced leaders – primarily business professionals with a deep love for Kingdom work.

 • Have led people, teams, organizations